 Both properties are non-representation properties (see erratum 2.126), it is not possible to set a value in scope by a dfdl:format annotation, and a value can only set at its point of use.
 This is because there is nothing sensible that could be set in scope.
 Empty string is not an allowed value.
 Both properties are only used when parsing.
 When choiceDispatchKey is present, all choice branches must be local elements or element references.
 It is a schema definition error otherwise.
 It is a schema definition error if choiceBranchKey is specified on a global element, or on a sequence or choice that is the child of a global group definition.

-It is a processing error if the resolved value of choiceDispatchKey does not match one of the choiceBranchKey values.
-It is a schema definition error if individual choiceBranchKey values are not unique across all elements that are branches of a choice that carries choiceDispatchKey
+It is a processing error if the resolved value of choiceDispatchKey does not match (case sensitive) one of the choiceBranchKey values.
+It is a schema definition error if individual choiceBranchKey values are not unique (case sensitive) across all elements that are branches of a choice that carries choiceDispatchKey

 It is a schema definition error if both initiatedContent and choiceDispatchKey are provided on the same choice.